 Red clover – plotting in the stem and bract edges, and painting in the leaf mid ribs.

 Next stage is to cover each leaf with a very very pale yellowish green.
 It’s vital to make sure the distinctive white patches aren’t swallowed up.
 I also pop in the underside colour of the leaves which is a chalky blue colour.
 Leaving details of damage on leaves is a lot of fun, so enjoy working into the hole on the leaf.
 Mixing up a maroon (crimson lake, Purple, and vandyke brown), I put in the intiricate network of veins you can see on the bracts.

 I also use this same mix to bulk up the darkest areas of bract.
 The flushed stem shadows use a similar hue.
 I plot in the blue and pale underside of the leaves.

 I paint in the darkest parts of each clover floret.
 I love this bit, playing with such incredible bright colours is a treat after seas of green.
 This magenta colour is a mix of Doctor Martin’s hydrous inks – 9H Cobalt violet with 5H Quinacridone magenta.
 I get a paler hue by diluting the mix with water.

 Red clover – painting the florets

 Red clover – Magenta areas all plotted in

 Now I work into the green of the leaves, to give them some bulk and colour.
 I do this by using the same colour I used earlier, but with a touch of yellow added, and in a far wetter, more dilute mix.
 I pop this over the entire leaf which helps give colour to the paler patches without swallowing them up in dark green.
-I make sure the leaf tips are where the wash collects to dry, and this darkening of the leaf apex gives shape to the leaflets.
+Make sure the leaf tips are where the wash collects to dry, this darkening of the leaf apex gives shape to the leaflets.